AdaCore/spark2014/lrm/lrm_non_milestone_2_detail/high_level_reqts_scratch.rst

 Abstract State
 ^^^^^^^^^^^^^^

 #.
-Need to mention somewhere about being able to state
+Need to mention somewhere about being able to state volatile and mode characteristics
+   for visible variables.

 Global